Cerebral palsy

 Some causes of CP are preventable through immunization of the mother, and efforts to prevent head injuries in children such as improved safety.
 There is no known cure for CP, but supportive treatments, medication and surgery may help individuals.
 This may include physical therapy, occupational therapy and speech therapy.
-Mouse NGF has been shown to improve outcomes and has been available in China since 2003.
+Multiple small studies in China have found improved outcomes with the application of Mouse NGF, and the treatment has been available in China since 2003.
 Medications such as diazepam, baclofen and botulinum toxin may help relax stiff muscles.
 Surgery may include lengthening muscles and cutting overly active nerves.
 Often, external braces and Lycra splints and other assistive technology are helpful with mobility.
 Some affected children can achieve near normal adult lives with appropriate treatment.
 While alternative medicines are frequently used, there is no evidence to support their use.
 Potential treatments are being examined, including stem cell therapy.
 However, more research is required to determine if it is effective and safe.

 Cerebral palsy is the most common movement disorder in children, occurring in about 2.1 per 1,000 live births.
 It has been documented throughout history, with the first known descriptions occurring in the work of Hippocrates in the 5th century BCE.
 Extensive study began in the 19th century by William John Little, after whom spastic diplegia was called "Little's disease".
 William Osler named it "cerebral palsy" from the German zerebrale Kinderlähmung (cerebral child-paralysis).
 Historical literature and artistic representations referencing symptoms of cerebral palsy indicate that the condition was recognized in antiquity, characterizing it as an "old disease".